Life Orientation For Homeschoolers

 In 2002 life orientation became a compulsory subject in South African schools from Grade R all the way to Grade 12.
 This subject was them implemented in schools with the Revised National Curriculum Statement or C2005.

 For example, children in Grade R are expected to recognize the South African Flag and understand basic personal hygiene.
-Older children in Grades 4 – 6 need to know how and why to read label in foodstuffs as well as take part in a problem solving activity with regards to the environment.
-While Grade 10 -12 students need to be able to make informed decisions with regards to issues like dating and drug and alcohol abuse.
+Children in Grades 4 – 6 need to know how and why to read label in foodstuffs as well as take part in a problem solving activity with regards to the environment.
+While Grade 10 -12 students need to be able to make informed decisions with regards to issues like dating, drugs and alcohol abuse.

 All these topics are worthwhile to spend time on, specifically if scholars do not have parents who train and teach them but instead spend many hours separated from the family unit.

-However many Christian parents were shocked by the method in which some of this knowledge was to be transmitted and also at the ages that the curriculum writers were exposing children to certain more sensitive issues which they felt were a parent’s obligation and privilege to teach.
+Many Christian parents have been shocked by the method in which some of this knowledge is transmitted.
+They also objected to the ages that the curriculum writers were exposing children to sensitive issues which they felt were a parent’s obligation and privilege to teach, such as sex education.

 In homeschooling circles there are also very strong feelings about Life Orientation and whether or not to teach it as a subject in the home.
-The main school of thought with regards to teaching it as a subject is that because we train our children to be active workers in the home and because of the nature of homeschooling where everyone is involved in all aspects of real life, is it really necessary?
+Because we train our children to be active workers in the home and because of the nature of homeschooling, where everyone is involved in all aspects of real life 24 x 7, is it really necessary?

-We are of the belief that if we train our children to do their chores, and more, to work hard and diligently they will learn many of these skills naturally.
-As mothers we get our children to help preparing healthy meals, grow our own vegetables, clean and tidy in the home, therefore they acquire much, naturally.
+We believe that if we train our children to do their chores, and more, to work hard and diligently they will learn many of these skills naturally.
+As mothers we get our children to help preparing healthy meals, grow our own vegetables, clean and tidy in the home, therefore they acquire many skills, naturally.
+They are there to see how to change light bulbs, for example and do maintenance and easy handyman jobs around the home with their parents.

 And of course, by using Footprints On Our Land programs your children will gain a huge appreciation for this wonderful country of ours, understand the pains of the past and be inspired to be part of the solution in the future.

-There are the other more tricky areas covered in school based life orientation curriculum.
+There are the other more tricky areas covered in the school-based life orientation curriculum.
 Let’s take a look at how each of them can be covered naturally in the home.

 Girls